An unknottedness result for noncompact self shrinkers: A brief introduction the mean curvature flow

 A \emph{regular cone} in $\Bbb R^3$ is a surface of the form $C_\gamma=\{r\gamma\}_{r\in (0,\infty)}$ where $\gamma$ is smooth simple closed curve in $S^2$.
 An end of a surface $M^2\hookrightarrow \R^3$ is \emph{asymptotically conical} with asymptotic cross section $\gamma$ if $\rho M\to C_\gamma$ in the $C^2_\mathrm{loc}$ sense of graphs as $\rho\searrow 0$ restricted to that end. $ $

-Similarly we define \emph{asymptotically cylindrical} ends to be ends which are asymptotically graphs over cylinders (with some precsribed axis and diameter) which converge to that cylinder in $C^2_{loc}$ on that end. $ $
+Similarly we define \emph{asymptotically cylindrical} ends to be ends which are asymptotically graphs over cylinders (with some precsribed axis and diameter) which converge to that cylinder in $C^2_{loc}$ on that end.
 The reason we focus on such ends is the following important result of L. Wang, which says that these are the only possible types of ends which may arise in the case of finite topology: \begin{thm}[Theorem 1.1 of \cite{Lu}] If M is an end of a noncompact self-shrinker in $\R^3$ of finite topology, then either of the following holds: \begin{enumerate} \item $\lim_{\tau \to \infty} \tau^{-1} M = C(M)$ in $C_{loc}^\infty(\R^3 \setminus 0)$ for $C(M)$ a regular cone in $\R^3$ \item $\lim_{\tau \to \infty} \tau^{-1} (M - \tau v(M)) = \R_{v(M)} \times S^1$ in $C_{loc}^\infty(\R^3)$ for a $v(M) \in \R^3 \setminus \{0\}$ \end{enumerate} \end{thm} In particular, theorem \ref{Lu-ends} applies to self shrinkers which arises as the tangent flow to compact mean curvature flows, although it is true one should expect shrinkers with more than one end to appear in a general blowup (for a trivial example consider a neckpinch).
 We end this discussion with a pseudolocality theorem.
 Pseudolocality roughly says that far away points are less consequential under the flow than nearby ones no matter their curvature and is a concrete artifact of the nonlinearity of the flow.
 In our case it is a consequence of the Ecker-Huisken estimates \cite{EH} but we give the formulation of B.L.
 Chen and L. Yin (see theorem 1.4 in \cite{INS} for a proof in $\R^n$ by controlling Gaussian densities).
 It will be heavily used in the extension of the flow with surgery below:

 \begin{thm}[Theorem 7.5 of \cite{CY}] Let $\overline{M}$ be an $\overline{n}$-dimensional manifold satisfying $\sum\limits_{i=0}^3 | \overline{\nabla}^i \overline{R}m| \leq c_0^2$ and inj$(\overline{M}) \geq i_0 > 0$.
 Then there is $\epsilon >0$ with the following property.
 Suppose we have a smooth solution $M_t \subset \overline{M}$ to the MCF properly embedded in $B_{\overline{M}}(x_0, r_0)$ for $t \in [0, T]$ where $r_0 < i_0/2$, $0 < T \leq \epsilon^2 r_0^2$.
 We assume that at time zero, $x_0 \in M_0$, and the second fundamental form satisfies $|A|(x) \leq r_0^{-1}$ on $M_0 \cap B_{\overline{M}}(x_0, r_0)$ and assume $M_0$ is graphic in the ball $B_{\overline{M}}(x_0, r_0)$.
 Then we have